wxy20850606/wxy20850606.github.io/content/posts/2025/08/change-my-life-6-months.md

 - I no longer create to be seen
 - I create to express truth, not prove worth
-- My voice is not performance — it’s presence
+- My voice is not a performance — it’s presence

 ---